Quick Navigation:

 DoYourClone - Best Disk Cloning Software

 Step 2.
-Connect an external hard drive to your Mac as the clone destination disk.
+Connect an external hard drive to your computer as the clone destination disk.
 Then select the computer disk as the source disk, select the external hard drive as the destination disk.

 Step 3.
-Preview the layout, if the external hard drive is SSD, tick “Check this option if the destination is SSD.”
+Preview the layout, if the external hard drive is SSD, tick "Check this option if the destination is SSD."
+This option will help optimize the performance on SSD during the process.
 Then click Clone button.

-It will clone all data from the system disk to the external hard drive and create bootable clone.
+Step 5.
+After the disk cloning process is finished, all data from the system disk is cloned to the external drive and create a bootable clone

 Conclusion:

 You may do a few things to fix a cloned hard drive that is not starting.
 First, ensure the HDD or solid-state drive (SSD) and its power wires are firmly attached to the computer.
 If the hard drive is properly connected but won't start, you can enter the system's BIOS to see if it is recognized.
 The hard drive's active partition has to be verified, and the hard drive should be designated as the system's first boot device in the BIOS's boot order settings.
-If you've tried everything and the SSD still won't boot, you may need to use a partitioning program to ensure it's set up correctly.
+If you've tried everything and the cloned hard drive still won't boot, you may need to use a reliable tool, like DoYourClone, to clone again and ensure to create a bootable copy for your system hard drive.